 a) To provide a seasonal open air produce market to New Westminster and environs;

 b) To provide educational opportunities and information about healthy living, nutrition, and wellness issues, and to support local sustainable food initiatives;

 c) As determined by the community, the New West Farmers Market Association and its membership, to undertake events, projects, and involvements which speak to the furtherance of the purposes stated herein by the Association.

 1.1 In these bylaws, unless the context otherwise requires:

-a) “Association” means the Royal City Farmers Market Association;
+a) “Association” means the New West Farmers Market Association;

 b) “Conflict of interest” means a conflict between the personal, professional, or vocational interest of a director with the interests of the association in respect of any matter than director may from time to time deliberate or be required to decide by decision or vote;